utKarsh-94/pystuff/README.md

         > sudo pip3 install bs4

-      Deploy 	project:
+      Deploy 	project Scraper:

         1) scrapy startproject scrapnykaa
         2) The folder constitue of files and folders
         3) Inside the main project there is directory for spider In scrapynykaa/scrapynykaa/spiders create file name called scrapper.py
-        4) Copy the contents from file and paste it.
+        4) Copy the contents from file name scraper.py and paste it in the file scrapper.py.
         5) Run command: scrapy crawl scrapper
         6) It will parse all data with product-id, image-link, and product-title and store it in monogdb.